AV (Aerobic vaginitis) – what is it & do I have it?

 As different bacteria cause these conditions, it is really important to correctly distinguish between the two, in order to seek the correct treatment and plan of action.

-See also Mycoplasma genitalium - the STD you should know about
+See also Group B Strep (GBS) – what you should know

 So, some of the main differences are: